-Florida Keys shark fishing has become the ultimate sport.
+Florida Keys shark fishing has become the ultimate adventure for sport fishing enthusiasts.

 Why?
 Because sharks are everywhere.
-In the bays, the flats, the ocean deep, and even in freshwater.
+In the bays, the Key West flats, the ocean deep, and even in freshwater.

 However for many people, just the sound of the name shark makes their blood run cold.